PheelaV/MailingApp/ReadMe.md

 # MailingApp

-# ⚠ Work In Progress ⚠
+# very much a ⚠ Work In Progress ⚠

 ## Roadmap